leegoonz/usd-deps/README.md

 ## License

-This package is licensed under a three-clause BSD license, contained in the file [LICENSE.txt].
+This package is licensed under a three-clause BSD license, contained in the file [LICENSE.txt](/LICENSE.txt).

 ## Features